OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Android apps are, for the most part, implemented in Java which is inherently safe from memory corruption issues by design.
 However, native apps utilizing JNI libraries are susceptible to this kind of bug.

-##### Best Practices

-- Avoid using unsafe string functions such as `strcpy`, most other functions beginning with the “str” prefix, `sprint`, `vsprintf`, `gets`, and so on.
-- If you are using C++, use the ANSI C++ string class.
-- If you are writing code in Objective-C, use the NSString class.
-If you are writing code in C on iOS, you should use CFString, the Core Foundation representation of a string.
-- Do not concatenate untrusted data into format strings.

 #### Static Analysis

 Static code analysis of low-level code is a complex topic that could easily fill its own book.
 Automated tools such as [RATS](https://code.google.com/archive/p/rough-auditing-tool-for-security/downloads "RATS - Rough auditing tool for security") combined with limited manual inspection efforts are usually sufficient to identify low-hanging fruits.
 However, memory corruption conditions often stem from complex causes.
 For example, a use-after-free bug may actually be the result of an intricate, counter-intuitive race condition not immediately apparent.
 Bugs manifesting from deep instances of overlooked code deficiencies are generally discovered through dynamic analysis or by testers who invest time to gain a deep understanding of the program.